andrewhead/Package-Qualifiers/fetch/deploy/README.md

     ./deploy

+To run individual jobs, use the `runjob` utility:

+    ./runjob queries

+for example, will run the job that fetches typical queries for packages.
+If your run `./runjob`, you can see a list of the available jobs.

 ## Setup

 The `deploy` script requires Ansible version 2.0 or above.
 Run `pip install -U ansible` to get the latest version.

 The `deploy` script sets up credentials for database login.
-You will need two sets of credentials to enable database login---`aws-credentials.json` and `postgrest-credentials.json`.
+You will need two sets of credentials to enable database login---`aws-credentials.json` and `postgres-credentials.json`.
 Both of these files should be placed in the same directory as this `README`.

 First, make an `aws-credentials.json` file with your Amazon Web Services credentials.